rougeDAG/TicTacToe/README.md

 Now for KiCad, I used another free and open source software called Freerouting by Andras Fuchs to auto-route my wire connections in KiCad.
 Here is that GitHub repository: [github.com/freerouting/freerouting](#github.com/freerouting/freerouting)

-Again it would've been painstaking to connect all the components pinouts invidivually , thus this software also played a massively role in saving time as I had to submit my project in a short span of time.
+Again it would've been painstaking to connect all the components pinouts invidivually , thus this software also played a massive role in saving time as I had to submit my project in a short span of time.

  To open the files in KiCad, go to KiCad, click on File->Open Project and then open the file folder thats downloaded and click on "DSD_Project" of the file type "KiCad Project 9.0".
 Updated versions may come in the future but it still should work the same.